Ethics Report Line

 JCCC Ethics Report Line at www.ethicspoint.com - file an anonymous and confidential report.

 Does management really want me to report?

 Why should I report what I know?
 What’s in it for me?

 We all have the right to work in a positive environment and with that right comes the responsibility of acting in an ethical manner and letting the appropriate people know if someone is not acting appropriately.
 By working together, we can maintain a healthy and productive environment.
-Corporate misconduct can threaten the livelihood of an entire company.

 File a report.
 EthicsPoint can help you prepare and file your report so it can be properly understood.
 We'd rather you report a situation that turns out to be harmless than let possible unethical behavior go unchecked because you weren't sure.